tonkeeper/2fa-extension/SPECIFICATION.md

 const certificate = beginCell().storeSlice(certificateData.beginParse()).storeBuffer(signature).endCell();
 ```

+### Internal 2FA Authorization

+To authorize a message with 2FA using internal message, the [2FA](#2FA) authorization scheme should be used, but
+with the `0x53684037` op code.

 ### Seed Authorization

 To authorize a message with Seed, the following scheme of the message should be used: